 the file.
 It will insert the text you entered surrounded by

-symbols as visible in Figure 6.25, “Viewing the Nexus Log with a Mark”.
+symbols as visible in Figure 6.23, “Viewing the Log with a Mark”.

 The Refresh button on the left triggers an immediate update of the log.
 The refresh drop-down on the right can be used to trigger updates of the log in regular time intervals or manually.
 The size drop-down beside it allows you to control the size of the log snippet displayed in the user interface.